-After your Bankart repair
+After your SLAP lesion repair

-Your shoulder wounds will have dressings on them and your arm will be supported in a sling; this is to protect your shoulder capsule while it heals after the operation.
+Your arm will be supported in a sling.
+This is to protect your shoulder capsule while it heals after the operation.
 You must not remove your sling for usually four weeks (you will be told exactly how long after your operation), except for washing and dressing.
 The nurses or physiotherapists will help you learn how to do this safely.